marijnh/Eloquent-JavaScript/06_object.md

 {{index "Object.prototype", "toString method"}}

-Here, the object's property names are the people's names, and the property values their ages.
+Here, the object's property names are the people's names, and the property values are their ages.
 But we certainly didn't list anybody named toString in our map.
 Yet, because plain objects derive from `Object.prototype`, it looks like the property is there.